 T. genevievae, described by Rentz in 1978, was the first Timema species recognized as parthenogenetic.
 Rentz noted that while other species known at the time emitted an acrid odor, T. genevievae did not.
 David Weissman suggested that the acrid odor may be associated with mating-related pheromones, which might be unnecessary...and thus lost...in a long-time asexual species.
 (Vickery 1993, pg.
 678).

-The discovery and description of Timema species is interesting.
-The first species (T. californicum) was described from the Santa Cruz Mountain of California in 1895, and the second (T. chumash) was described from Los Angeles in 1920 by Hebard, who opined that they constituted the most "aberrant" group within the walking sticks.
-By 1966 eight species had been described from California and adjacent areas of southern Nevada and central Arizona.
+The history of discovery and description for Timema species is interesting.
+The first species described, T. californicum, was from a collection in the Santa Cruz Mountains of California in 1895.
+The second, T. chumash, was described from Los Angeles in 1920 by Hebard, who opined that the genus constituted the most "aberrant" group within the walking sticks.
+By 1966 seven species had been described from California and adjacent areas of southern Nevada and central Arizona.
 In 1978 the first parthenogenetic (= all female, asexually reproducing) species was described from southeast of the San Francisco Bay (T. genevievae).
-Between 1993 and 2001, twelve more species were described, four of which are parthenogenetic.
+Between 1993 and 2001, thirteen more species were described, four of which are parthenogenetic.
 More known species currently await description, and others likely await discovery.

 D. Arbuthnott, M. G. Elliot, M. A. McPeek, & B. J. Crespi (2010).
 Divergent patterns of diversification in courtship and genitalic characters of Timema